BiggyTED/Blue-Horizon-Dotfiles/README.md

 ![alt text](https://github.com/The-Evil-Dog/Blue-Horizon-Dotfiles/blob/master/screenshots/terminals.png?raw=true)

 # Installation
 Download i3-gaps, rofi, and polybar using your distribution's package manager or compiling from source.
+Then, clone the repository and replace your current folders with mine.

 **Arch Linux**
 ```bash